troclaux/notes/sql.md

 ```

 - `table_name.column_name`
-- The `ON` clause specifies the condition to join the tables
+- the `ON` clause specifies the condition to join the tables
-    - If the columns on the `ON` clause have the same name, the column won't appear twice in the result
+  - if the columns on the `ON` clause have the same name, the column won't appear twice in the result
-- When joining tables, if there are columns with same name, they will appear twice in the result
+- when joining tables, if there are columns with same name, they will appear twice in the result

 ### LEFT OUTER JOIN = LEFT JOIN

+> returns all rows from the left table, plus matching rows from the right table (NULLs if no match)

+- has the same number of rows as the left table
+- adds matching data from the right table (or `NULL` if there's no match)

 ```sql
 SELECT e.name, d.name